New Company Set Up in Singapore | Incorporate Business in 2020

 - A partnership is a new company set up entity structure, formed by minimum of two, and a maximum of twenty partners.
 Once the partnership exceeds more than twenty partners, the partnership must be registered as a company under the Companies Act, Cap.
 50.

-- The partners who join and set up the new company are personally accountable for all liabilities incurred during the course of the business.
+- The partners who join and set up the new company are personally held accountable for all debts and liabilities that have been incurred (i.e. do not have limited liability) during the course and operations of the business.

 - Profits of the partnerships are treated as personal income/ corporate income of the individual/ corporate entity who is part of the partnership, hence the profits are taxable to a tax rate as that of personal / corporate income.